Paper from a Hebrew book used in the English binding of a French edition

 Harry Ransom Center, The University of Texas at Austin

-This three-day intensive seminar is being offered by the Harry Ransom Center in partnership with The Bibliographical Society of America and The Bibliographical Society (of the UK)
+This three-day intensive seminar was offered by the Harry Ransom Center in partnership with The Bibliographical Society of America and The Bibliographical Society (of the UK)

 All of the early printed books that survive today carry with them the years between their original creation and their presence in 21st-century institutions and private collections.
 They are home to bookplates, stamps, labels, shelfmarks, and manuscript inscriptions.
 They are in housings, and they travel with laid-in materials: descriptions, receipts, newspaper clippings, and pressed plants.
 They have also occasioned the creation of entirely new documents: auction and bookseller catalogs, accession paperwork, shelf lists, MARC records, conservation files, and emails.
 And, of course, many books have seen substantial structural changes.
 They've been bound with other publications into composite volumes, disbound, rebound, rebacked, and overbacked.
 Their leaves play host to paper mends, ranging from the slapdash and crude to the virtually undetectable, and they have been washed and pressed.
 Some of their leaves have been lost, and some have been replaced, either with originals that once belonged with other copies or with facsimiles.
 Europe's medieval and early modern books have been deemed waste and recycled in the structures of other books, too.